Nick2bad4u/IotaIRIAddRemove/README.md

 Restarts Nelson via PM2

-For this to work correctly you need to change the location to the location of your IRI config.
+For this to work correctly you need to change the location of `"/home/iota/node/iota.ini"` to the location of your IRI config.

-You also need to make sure your "NEIGHBORS =" line is on line 14.

 Thanks!